 Also remember that even if a product states it is gluten free it could still have added high FODMAP ingredients, like inulin or fruit juice concentrate.
 You can find more information about selecting low FODMAP gluten free products here.
 The takeaway message is that you need to reduce fructan (gluten) containing grains but you do not need to exclude them completely.

 Myth #4: All Spelt Products Are Low FODMAP

-Myth 5: You Can Cook with High FODMAP Ingredients & Just Remove Them
+Myth #5: You Can Cook With High FODMAP Foods & Then Remove Them

 However, there is a helpful trick you can use to capture the onion and garlic flavour.
 If you want to use onion and garlic in your meals you need to make infused oils (4).
 You can do this by frying whole pieces of onion or garlic in your cooking oil for 2 to 3 minutes at the start of the meal.
 Remove the onion and garlic once they start to brown and before you add any other ingredients.
 This way you will capture the flavour without the FODMAPs, as fructans are not oil soluble (4).

-Unlike Coeliac diesease, cross contamination is not a major issue on the low FODMAP diet.
+Unlike Coeliac disease, cross-contamination is not a major issue on the low FODMAP diet.
 This means if a high FODMAP food like mushroom or asparagus is served next to your low FODMAP food and touch on the plate it is not an issue.
-In most cases you can pick those high FODMAP foods out and continue to eat the meal without going over your FODMAP threshold.
+In most cases, you can pick those high FODMAP foods out and continue to eat the meal without going over your FODMAP threshold.
 This is because there is no liquid for the FODMAPs to leach into.
 However, this rule does not apply to sauces, soups or stews.